York-Eglinton BIA Treasure Hunt!!

 Follow the clues and discover neighbourhood treasures

 The Treasure Hunt, prepared by the York Eglinton BIA, is available for your amusement.
 You are welcome to play at any time.
-To play for prizes submit before October 31, 2017 (while quantities last).
+We re-ordered prizes!

 How to participate in the Treasure Hunt?

 2. Answer all questions to find the secret phrase which is our neighbourhood treasure.
 Beginning at Dufferin Ave, use the map as your guide to answer the riddles.
 The designated letter in each answer is a key to unlocking the Treasure.

 3. Claim your prize by emailing the York Eglinton BIA with a photo of your answer email@example.com

 Take a photo of your answers and email it to firstname.lastname@example.org with your name, phone number and your preferred pick up location.

 Prizes can be collected on arrangement at any of the participating business or the BIA office at 605 Oakwood Ave.
 Please bring your hard copy with you to collect the prize.